-It is instructive to inspect the infinitesimal coupling limit, $g\to0$, of equilibrium states.
-Though the system-environment interaction is translation invariant, the open tunneling states violate this symmetry due to dissipation.
-This latter is the fingerprint of a soft environment, without gap in the excitation spectrum.
-The lack of a gap can be established only after an infinitely long time observation \cite{irr}, leading to the non-commutativity of the limits $t\to\infty$ and $g\to0$: While the solution of the time-dependent master equation is a continuous function of $g$, and the time evolution of the closed dynamics is recovered as $g\to0$ at any finite time.
-On the other hand, the relaxed stationary solution is influenced by an infinitesimal interaction and develop a non-continuous limit at $g=0$.
+The lack of a gap in the environment spectrum can be established only after an infinitely long time observation \cite{irr}, leading to the noncommutativity of the limits $t\to\infty$ and $g\to0$: On the one hand, the solution of the time-dependent master equation is a continuous function of $g$, and the time evolution of the closed dynamics is recovered as $g\to0$ at any finite time.
+On the other hand, the relaxed stationary solution is influenced by an infinitesimal interaction and develops a noncontinuous limit at $g=0$.
 In other words, the dynamics converges in a nonuniform manner in the limit of vanishing system-environment coupling.
-The structure recovered in this limit, is universal in the sense of the laws of Statistical Mechanics, i.e. remains valid for weakly open systems, independently of the details of the infinitesimal environment interactions.
+The structure recovered in this limit is universal, as are the laws of statistical mechanics, i.e., remains qualitatively the same for weakly open systems, independently of the details of the infinitesimal system-environment interactions.

 Let us consider the unique relaxed state which is homogeneous, $\v{q}=0$.
 One would expect that the environment decouples and the closed dynamics is recovered as $g\to0$: however, one finds terms containing the ratio of the type $\ord{g^2}/\ord{g^2}=\ord{g^0}$ for $t\gg1/g^2\tilde\nu$, meaning that an arbitrarely weak environment interaction may have a finite impact on the relaxed state.
 In particular, the decoherence length approaches the nontrivial value $\ell_{dec}^*=\sqrt{2\hbar\tilde\nu/\tilde d_0}$.
 The discontinuity of the relaxed state when $g\to0$ indicates that no isolation can prevent a particle from developing a universal $\ord{g^0}$ Gaussian decoherence: \be \rho=e^{-\frac{\v{x}^2_d}{2\ell^{*2}_{dec}}}[1+\ord{g^2}], \ee rendering the application of closed dynamics an unrealistic approximation for the long time dynamics of real, propagating particles.
 It is worthwhile noting that the relaxed translation invariant density matrix is the Gibbs operator with a quantum-fluctuations-induced temperature, $T_q=\hbar^2/m\ell^{*2}_{dec}k_B$ \cite{gaussian}.
 The discontinuity as $g\to0$ does not imply singular dynamics: the time needed to establish the universal decohered state diverges as $g\to0$.
 The solutions with $\v{q}\ne0$ display singular $\v{x}_d$ dependence in the limit $g\to0$, but they are suppressed for $t\gg m^2\tilde\nu^2g^2/\hbar\tilde d_0\v{q}^2$ due to decoherence.